Hina-samreen/climatechange_2022/README.md

 SET c.community = toInteger(row.community)

 ```
-Our graph consists of Climate nodes that are connected by an has relationship.
+Our graph consists of Climate nodes that are connected by a 'has' relationship.
 We can visualize the whole graph in Neo4j Browser by running the following cypher:
 ```
 MATCH p = (:Climate)-[:has]->(:Climate)
 RETURN p